aws-samples/conversation-intelligence-using-aiml-on-aws/README.md

 ## 1. Overview

-Businesses and industries often need to provide customer help: before a purchase of your product or service, during an existing customer support instance, or throughout their core workflow.
+Businesses and industries often need to provide customer help, before a purchase of your product or service, during an existing customer support instance, or throughout their core workflow.
 For example, a healthcare company may want to engage users on a weight loss program or a fintech company might want to verify identity information or explain loan application steps - customer interaction happens in many ways.
 The key is being ready to help your customers when and how they need it.
-No matter what the situation is, you as a business, need to ensure few things,
+As a business, you may need to ensure few things including,

-- **Understand your customer well and their journey** - where is your customer coming from, why are they here and what is the best way to solve their problems.
+- **Understanding your customer well and their journey** - where is your customer coming from, why are they here and what is the best way to solve their problems.
-- **Understand outcome and business impact** – how well you served them, how brief contacts were required to solve the issue, how much was the ROI for your business, how much future wallet would it bring.
+- **Understanding outcome and business impact** – how well you served them, how brief contacts were required to solve the issue, how much was the ROI for your business, how much future wallet would it bring.
-- **Understand the opportunities** - how do we use all the data to continuously improve customer experience and margins.
+- **Understanding the opportunities** - how do we use all the data to continuously improve customer experience and margins.
-- **Understand compliance needs** – Are there certain regulations that we need to adhere to?
+- **Understanding compliance needs** – Are there certain regulations that we need to adhere to?
 GDPR?
 HIPAA?

 Many organizations currently rely on a manual quality control process for customer interactions.
 This involves randomly sampling a limited number of conversations for analysis.
 For regulated industries like healthcare and fintech, more